Occupation Report ยท Sales & Customer

 Your personalised plan

-Travel Agents score 72/100 on average — but your score depends on seniority, location, and skills.
+Travel Agents score 72/100 on average — but your number depends on seniority, sector, and whether Flight & Hotel Booking is most of your week or a corner of it.

 Not a Travel Agent?
 Check your own score.